miraland-labs/miraland/docs/src/proposals/blockstore-rocksdb-compaction.md

 The possibility of enabling fully concurrent multi-writer shred insertion is discussed in #21657.

-## Results from the Mainnet-Beta
+## Results from the Mainnet
-To further understand the performance, I setup two validator instances joining the Mainnet-Beta, but one with FIFO based validator and the other is based on the current setting.
+To further understand the performance, I setup two validator instances joining the Mainnet, but one with FIFO based validator and the other is based on the current setting.
 Two validators have the same machine spec (24-core 2.8kMHz CPU, 128GB memory, 768GB SSD for blockstore, and everything else stored in the 1024GB SSD.)
 Below are the results.